 I still have no idea why I see different icons for the published applications each time I log in.

-For each of my three test users, I set Calculator to either Scientific, Programmer, or Statistics mode.
-For Notepad I enabled Word Wrap and changed the font and font size.
-I then logged off and back on to verify my application settings were saved.
+I set Calculator to either Scientific, Programmer, or Statistics mode for each of my three test users.
+For Notepad, I enabled Word Wrap and changed the font and font size.
+I then logged off and back on to verify that my application settings were saved.
 As shown in Figure 29, DEM Quick Start saves settings for the four published applications used for this lab: Calculator, Notepad, Paint, and WordPad.